kpirnie/kptv-proxy/readme.md

 ---

 **Need Help?** Use the web admin interface at `http://your-server:port/admin` for easy configuration management, or enable debug mode and check the logs for detailed information about stream processing, connection attempts, and error details.
+The automatic Stream Watcher will help maintain stream reliability in the background.